-The cannot-miss event of the South Florida social scene takes place on Saturday, November 1st.
-Yes, I’m referring to the 20th Annual InterContinental Miami Make-A-Wish Ball.
-In fact, revelers can expect an “Oz-re-imagined” theme, a performance by the legendary Diana Ross and actress Gabrielle Anwar as the celebrity emcee.
+The “can’t-miss” event of the South Florida social scene took place on Saturday, November 12th.
+Yes, I’m referring to the 21st Annual InterContinental Miami Make-A-Wish Ball.
+Decorated as a “Night of the Animal” theme, a performance by the unbelievable John Legend and actress Gabrielle Anwar as the celebrity emcee.

 Aside from being one of the most anticipated events of the year, this particular charity holds an extremely special place in my heart.
 Make-A-Wish grants wishes for kids with life-threatening medical conditions which, in turn, makes life a lot better for these children battling for their lives.

 As a Wish Benefactor for over fifteen years, I have always received a profound sense of gratitude and genuine happiness when wishes are granted.
 Annually, THE COLLECTION has assisted in raising funds for Make-A-Wish Southern Florida.
 How do we do it?
 We donate the most sought-after and head-turning car for the much talked about live auction portion of the evening.
-This year’s gem?
-None other than the luxurious 2015 MASERATI GHIBLI.
-All proceeds collected, which in 2013 was $92,000, go toward granting the wishes of our community’s children.
+What was this year’s gem?
+None other than the luxurious 2017 PORSCHE MACAN.
+All proceeds collected, which in year’s past was close to $100,000, go toward granting the wishes of our community’s children.

 So how did Make-A-Wish come to fruition?
 Well, the foundation’s humble beginnings stemmed from one boy’s wish to have a computer — to today, where a wish is granted every 16 hours!
 From granting children trips to Disney World to being real firemen to meeting celebrities, Make-A-Wish makes real MAGIC happen.

 So how do “WISHES” work?
 It’s an easy four-step process: